sruthilay/terraform-project/README.md

 # terraform-project

+This Template used to create and deploy a webserver ,hosting a single static page .

 Assumptions:-
 1. EIP - 55.55.55.55
     If this was mentioned as an example, I think my code is perfect.